walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 ## Advanced Setup

+### 1. Install MetaTrader

+Before running the setup script:

+1. Download and install MetaTrader 4 and/or MetaTrader 5 using the standard installation process
+2. Complete the initial setup of MetaTrader
+3. Make sure you can open the MetaTrader terminal normally

-### 1. Run the Easy Setup with Advanced Mode
+### 2. Run the Easy Setup with Advanced Mode

 1. Right-click on `Easy-Setup.ps1` and select "Run with PowerShell (Admin)"
 2. Enter your strategy name when prompted
 3. Select "Advanced" as your user level
 4. Choose which platforms you want (MT4, MT5, or both)
+5. Enter broker names when prompted
-5. Confirm your choices
+6. Confirm your choices

 The setup will:
+- Locate your existing MetaTrader installations
+- Create containerized copies that run in portable mode
 - Create your framework structure
-- Install MetaTrader terminals
 - Configure Docker environment
 - Create desktop shortcuts
 - Add sample strategy files

-### 2. Understanding the Docker Environment
+### 3. Understanding the Docker Environment

 The framework uses Docker to provide a consistent build environment: